Dungyichao/BLE_STM32/README.md

 </table>
 </p>

 The three separate layers of the protocol and the standardized interface make it possible to implement the Host and Controller on different platforms.
-The two following configurations are commonly used:
+The following configurations are commonly used:
 <p align="center">
 <table>
     <thead>